 Who Qualifies for TAVI1

-If you are aged 75 or older, you could be eligible for TAVI.
+If you are aged 70 or older and intervention is recommended based on your symptoms and anatomy, you could be eligible for TAVI.1

-Additional types of patients who may ask for a TAVI evaluation include:
+Additional types of patients who may be eligible for TAVI following Heart Team evaluation include:

-• Those patients whose aortic valve has already been replaced but whose replacement valve is failing.4,5
+• Those patients whose aortic valve has already been replaced1 but whose replacement valve is failing.1,3,4

 Who determines if I qualify for TAVI?